oscp/openshift-monitoring/README.md

 # Use the template install/ose-mon-template.yaml
 # Do this for each project a,b,c
 oc project ose-mon-a

+# IMAGE_SPEC = If you want to use our image use "oscp/openshift-monitoring:version"
 oc process -f ose-mon-template.yaml -v DAEMON_PUBLIC_ROUTE=xxx,DS_HUB_ADDRESS=xxx,IMAGE_SPEC=xxx | oc create -f -
 ```